Skip to main content

 • Lightweight rain jacket or poncho

-• Event map (you will be given these on arrival)
+• Event map (you'll be given these on arrival)

 • A favourite book or toy for any downtime, and a journal for older kids